Uncover your true nature with this color wheel of emotions quiz! Find out how it tells you about your emotional landscape and human feelings.

 - Surprise vs Anticipation

-He also visualized this list as a wheel of sorts, referred to by some as Plutchik’s Flower:
+He also visualized this list as a wheel of sorts, referred to by some as Plutchik’s wheel of emotions Flower:

 Plutchik’s approach satisfies our needs by providing: